sconyard/WordCCTagsExportToExcel/README.md

 # WordCCTagsExportToExcel

-Export specifically Tagged content controlled data to excel
+#### Export Information from content controlled tagged sections of a word document